Dylandoesprogramming/react-primer/README.md

 ## Our Second App
 Now let's build another app.
 Shut down your previous app and navigate to second-react-app.

 I've provided the webpack and babel config for you, but you'l need to install the depenedncies.
-Just run npm i.
+Just run yarn.

 For your reference, you'll install the following dev dependencies:
 - react